πŸ”„Swaps (Solver)

 // NOTE: empty array indicates no tokens are supported, you should filter out empty arrays

-const supportedSwapTokensForChainId: readonly Token[] = sodax.swap.getSupportedSwapTokensByChainId(spokeChainId);
+const supportedSwapTokensForChainId: readonly Token[] = sodax.swaps.getSupportedSwapTokensByChainId(spokeChainId);

 // object containing all supported swap tokens per chain ID

-const supportedSwapTokensPerChain: Record<SpokeChainId, readonly Token[]> = sodax.swap.getSupportedSwapTokens();
+const supportedSwapTokensPerChain: Record<SpokeChainId, readonly Token[]> = sodax.swaps.getSupportedSwapTokens();

 // check if token address for given spoke chain id is supported in swaps